 Remarkable employees have an innate feel for the issues and concerns of those around them, and step up to ask questions or raise important issues when others hesitate.

 7. They like to prove others wrong.
 Self-motivation often springs from a desire to show that doubters are wrong.
-The kid without a college degree or the woman who was told she didn't have leadership potential often possess a burning desire to prove other people wrong.
+The kid without a college degree or the woman who was told she didn't have leadership potential often possesses a burning desire to prove other people wrong.

 Education, intelligence, talent, and skill are important, but drive is critical.
 Remarkable employees are driven by something deeper and more personal than just the desire to do a good job.